vserranoc/refactored-waddle/README.md

 •	Multiple models could be trained and downloaded.
 •	Due to the amount of data, it is convenient to use a GPU, because they are efficient to process.

-**Compute **
+**Compute**

-To train the model we require a GPU due to the amount and type of data, in a CPU the processing could be very slow.
+•	We require a GPU due to the amount and type of data, in a CPU the processing could be very slow.
 We estimate that we would require XXX GPU hours.

-We could make predictions on CPUs if we reduced the size of the database, however, we could have complications due to the reduced number of data.
+•	We could make predictions on CPUs if we reduced the size of the database, however, we could have complications due to the reduced number of data.
 Which would cause an overfitting and little predictive capacity.

-We need capacity to store and process XXX TEXT records.
+•	We need capacity to store and process XXX TEXT records.
 Which contains an extension of XXX characters by XXXX.

 **MVP (minimum viable product ) **

-• ……which will imply reducing costs in terms of: o Utilize team skills to the fullest o Reduces the complexity of the problem o Increases model accuracy
+• ……which will imply reducing costs in terms of:

+o Utilize team skills to the fullest o Reduces the complexity of the problem o Increases model accuracy